 Uncovering dark buildup when you scratch a finger against your chimney walls is a telltale sign of creosote buildup while observing nests or debris when you put a flashlight up your chimney flue can tip you off to a larger obstruction in the flue.
-If you spot either, call a CSIA-certified chimney sweep to inspect the chimney and, if needed, clean it to remove creosote buildup, nests, and other debris and keep back-puffing at bay.
+If you spot either, call a CSIA-certified chimney sweep to inspect it and, if needed, clean the chimney to remove creosote buildup, nests, and other debris and keep back-puffing at bay.

 If your home has negative air pressure, have an outside air supply vent installed.